Grace Nweke

-Grace Nweke is a New Zealand netball international.
-She first competed for New Zealand in September 2021, becoming the fourth person of African descent to play for the team, following in the footsteps of Irene Van Dyk, Leana de Bruin and Karin Burger, all born in South Africa.
+Grace Nweke (born February 7, 2002) is a New Zealand netball international.
+She first competed for New Zealand in September 2021.

 Early life

 Grace Nweke was born in Auckland on 7 February 2002, to parents who emigrated to New Zealand from Nigeria.
 She has a twin brother and four other siblings.
 Her parents initially left Nigeria to go to South Korea, before settling in Auckland in the 1990s.
 She attended ACG Sunderland from years 9 to 10 then transferred to Avondale College.
 At Avondale College she competed in high jump events as well as netball.
 Nweke is studying for a Bachelor of Commerce degree in information systems and marketing at the University of Auckland.

 Playing career

 Northern Mystics

 Nweke joined the Northern Mystics for the 2019 ANZ Premiership season, while she was still at school.
 Initially recruited to be a training partner she was rapidly promoted to being a full-time member of the Mystics squad.
 In 2021 she set a new ANZ Premiership scoring record, scoring 852 goals from 951 attempts and scoring 50 or more goals in 12 of the Mystics' 16 games.
 Her performances inevitably brought her to the attention of the national selectors, who selected her initially for the Under-21 side and then for the full 2021-22 New Zealand squad.